 Here are five ways to build a customer-centric philosophy that breeds happy customers.

 It’s noisy online.
 The web produces 5 exabytes of new online content daily.
 (That’s 5 billion gigabytes.)
-It’s no wonder consumers want personalization more than ever.
-Customers are overloaded with information as it is, so companies that ignore their individual needs will have a hard time capturing their attention.
+It’s no wonder consumers crave personalization from brands more than ever.
+We’re so overloaded with information as it is, tuning out generic company messages is easy.
+For companies to connect with their customers, they have to cut through the noise.

-You can also let customers opt into the information they want.
-There are plenty of ways to gauge customer interests, but asking people what kind of content they want to see is the best way to get it right.
-During onboarding or after purchase, consider sending a quick survey to learn more about your customers.
-You can ask them about their product interests, contact preferences, and lifestyle.
-Just make sure to integrate surveys with Salesforce so the results can guide your future campaigns.
+It’s also important to give customers the chance to opt-in by asking them what they want to see in the future.
+During onboarding or after a purchase, consider sending customers a quick questionnaire to learn more about their preferences.
+Just make sure to integrate customer feedback with your email provider and/or CRM, so their input can guide future campaigns.

 We all know customer service has a huge impact on customer experience.
 Happy customers are often born from positive customer support interactions.
-But beyond the fundamentals, what can companies do to deliver customer service that truly impacts their bottom line?
+But beyond the fundamentals, what can customer support teams do to drive customer happiness?

 4. Use the right language.